Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Incremental weak form supported by ANNs

 We highlight that although the unit of strain energy is $f_c L$ the strain energy density (strain energy per unit volume) has the same unit of stress ($\frac{f_c}{L^2}$).

-\paragraph{Local periodicity} is required within each finite element of the macroscale model at the Reference Lagrangian configuration which allows us to exploit the potential of asymptotic homogenisation at each element.
+\paragraph{Local periodicity} Local periodicity is required within each finite element of the macroscale model at the Reference Lagrangian configuration.
+It allows us to exploit the potential of asymptotic homogenisation at each element.
 Since the RVEs in a neighbourhood within each finite element receive the same $\vect y$-constant macroscale inputs ($\nabla_{\vect X} \vect u^{(0)}$ and $p^{(0)}$) the initial local periodicity is maintained throughout the problem.